 - Swimsuit - if you plan on taking a dip... don’t forget your swimsuit!

 - Cool-box - Planning on taking more food with you for a picnic or overnight camp?
 A cool box will keep everything fresh, but also as a great seat if you need a rest while paddling!

 - SUP Bag and Pump - if you need to deflate and walk with your board until your next launch spot, you'll need your pump!

 - Fishing Gear - bring a rod and catch your lunch.

-If you’ve enjoyed reading this blog, then you can check out more of our safety advice here and don’t forget you can also follow us across our social media channels where you’ll find lots more information and advice on our products and all things paddleboarding!
+If you’ve enjoyed reading this blog, then you can check out more of our safety advice here and importantly learn about wind and tides here.
+Don’t forget you can also follow us across our social media channels where you’ll find lots more information and advice on our products and all things paddleboarding!